 Section 114 LFRA:

 Section 114 (LFRA) amends the meaning of "relevant defect" contained within s120 BSA.
-This definition applies for the purposes of: remediation costs under qualifying leases (s122 BSA), remediation orders (s123 BSA), remediation contribution orders (s124 BSA), meeting remediation costs of insolvent landlords (s125); and remediation costs under qualifying leases (schedule 8 to the BSA).
+This definition applies for the purposes of: remediation costs under qualifying leases (s122 BSA), remediation orders (s123 BSA), remediation contribution orders (s124 BSA) and remediation costs under qualifying leases (schedule 8 to the BSA).

 Section 114 LFRA provides for a new definition of "relevant steps" within s120 BSA, to be taken in relation to relevant defects with the purpose of: